SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

 ### Deploying the Intel Unite® Plugin
-Follow these steps to deploy the Intel Unite® Plugin
+Follow these steps to deploy the Intel Unite® plugin
 #### Building the plugin
 - Build the plugin code developed, to generate AttendeeAnalyticsPlugin.dll file.
     ![](./images/build_solution.JPG)